Sciss/FScape-next/notes/outputs.md

 It is also clear then that a use-site must be able to trigger cache regeneration in a black-box manner when it encounters a value, it cannot have knowledge of FScape and the way an FScape patch is run.
 This should go into the `buildAsync` part of the aural proc.

+# Resources

+So in `MkAudioCue`, how do we allocate the resource, and how to we evict it?

+- say we have a `TxnProducer` in file-cache, with directory inside the workspace directory (in in `/tmp` for in-memory workspace)